Aunty Judy Watego nee Newfong Welcomes You To The Nation Of Quandamooka.

 Quandamooka means from Moreton Bay and Bajara means footprints.

-QuandamookaBajara “educating on sacred ground“ is a three month cultural competence training, education and empowerment program.
-It teachers you how to successfully embed Quandamooka cultures, histories, achievements, perspectives & visions for the future within your education spaces.
+QuandamookaBajara “educating on sacred ground“ is a 5 session cultural competence training, education and empowerment program.
+It teachers you how to successfully embed Quandamooka/Indigenous cultures, histories, achievements, perspectives & visions for the future within your education spaces.

 “QuandamookaBajara not only taught us how to embed Indigenous perspectives, it gave us back a passion for learning and teaching again.”